matthewvowels1/semiparametrics_and_NNs_release/README.md

 # Semiparametrics and NNs (initial release)

+## 1. Experiments and Models
-Release code for experiments on influence functions with neural networks
+Release code for experiments on influence functions with neural networks.
+See below for code for automatic derivation of IFs.

 Required Libraries and Packages: